Publishing: Newspaper publishing

-Newspapers or news websites are publications of current reports, articles, and features written by journalists.
-They are free, sometimes with a premium edition, or paid for, either individually or through a subscription.
-They are filled with photographs or other media and usually are subsidized with advertising.
-Typically, they cover local, national, and international news or feature a particular industry.
-Some organizations charge premium fees if they have the expertise and exclusive knowledge.
-The news industry is meant to serve the public interest, hold people and businesses to account, and promote freedom of information and expression.
-Editors manage the tone of voice of their publication; for example, negative versus positive articles can affect the reader's perspective.
+Newspapers and news websites publish current reports, articles, and features written by journalists.
+They are available through individual purchases, paid subscriptions, or for free.
+These publications feature photographs or other media, and they are usually subsidized with advertising.
+They generally cover local, national, and international news, or feature a particular industry.
+Some organizations charge premium fees if they have expertise and exclusive knowledge.
+The news industry is meant to serve the public interest, hold people and businesses accountable, and promote freedom of information and expression.
+Editors manage the tone of their publication; for example, negative versus positive articles can affect the reader's perspective.

 Journal publishing

-A journal is an academic or technical publication that is available in digital and(or) print format, containing articles written by researchers, professors, and individuals with professional expertise.
-These publications are specific to a particular field and often push the boundaries established in these fields.
-They usually have peer review processes before publishing to test the validity and quality of the content.
+A journal is an academic or technical publication available in digital, print, or both formats, containing articles written by researchers, professors, and industry experts.
+These publications are specific to a particular field and often push the boundaries established within that discipline.
+To ensure validity and high quality, they usually require submissions to undergo peer review.

 Magazine publishing

 A magazine is a periodical published at regular intervals.
 It features creative layouts, photography, and illustrations that cover a particular subject or interest.
-Magazines are available in print or digital formats and can be purchased on apps or websites like Readly or accessed free of charge on apps or websites like Issuu.
+Magazines are available in print or digital formats, and they can be purchased individually or as a subscription.